 Long story short… Separation, divorce, yadda, yadda, yadda… I had to let the big garden go for the summer cause there was simply too much drama to handle.

 But then the storm died and August came rolling in and I always plant a fall garden in August.

-My house is surrounded by grass so if I wanted a garden close to the house I’d have to set it on the lawn and use raised beds.
-(Read: How to Start a Garden Where Grass is Currently Growing).
+My house is surrounded by grass so if I wanted a garden close to the house I’d have to set the garden on the lawn and use raised beds.
 I had a huge budget of $0 for this project.

 Setting Up A Raised Bed Garden…

-I looked around and gathered some frames (wooden and metal) that I had laying around and transferred a couple of wooden beds I had at the farm across the road to where the house is (you can see how I made those white frames in the post Building Raised Garden Beds – a Simple and Quick Construction) but still, I was missing one bed.
+I looked around and gathered some frames (wooden and metal) that I had laying around and transferred a couple of wooden beds I had at the farm across the road to where the house is but still, I was missing one bed.

 Pallet Wood For Homesteading Projects…

 Every time I miss something I turn to my pile of pallet wood.
 One reason is that my kids play with this wood all the time and they take things from the house and leave them in between the planks, so really, you can find a whole lot of missing items there.